VertAsymptotes/pihole-list-updater/README.md

 3. Save and exit.

 # Disclaimer
-You completely and without question in saecula saeculorum assume responsibility for whatever happens when running this script does to your system - just because it works on mine, there is no guarantee that your system won't immediately catch fire / open a portal to the other side of the Upside Down.
+You completely and without question in saecula saeculorum assume responsibility for whatever happens when running this script on your system - just because it works on mine, there is no guarantee that your system won't immediately catch fire / open a portal to the other side of the Upside Down.
 Just don't blame me if that happens :)